Conway, Arkansas: Largest employers

+The largest employers in Conway as of May 2023 were as follows:

 Government and politics

 Mayor–city council

 Conway operates within the mayor–city council form of government.
 The mayor is elected by a citywide election to serve as the city's chief executive officer (CEO) by presiding over all city functions, policies, rules, and laws.
 Once elected, the mayor also allocates duties to city employees.
 The Conway mayoral election coincides with the election of the President of the United States.
 Mayors serve four-year terms and can serve unlimited terms.

-The city council is the unicameral legislative of the City, consisting of two members from each of the city's four wards.
+The city council is the unicameral legislative of the city, consisting of two members from each of the city's four wards.
 Also included in the council's duties is balancing the city's budget and passing ordinances.
 The body also controls the representatives of specialized city commissions underneath their jurisdiction.

 Arts and culture

 The Conway Symphony Orchestra performs many times throughout the year, and the Conway Community Arts Association has been presenting theatre and other art opportunities to the community for over 40 years.
 The Arkansas Shakespeare Theatre, based in Conway, is the state's only professional Shakespeare theater.
 It holds an annual summer festival in June.

 There are also art, music, and theater opportunities provided by Conway's three colleges.
 The University of Central Arkansas's Public Appearances program provides dance, music, and theater offerings each year.

 The national award-winning community theatre, The Lantern Theatre, is located downtown and offers a wide variety of plays and musicals year-round.

 Conway Public Schools have theater and music programs, with large concert and marching bands that consistently receive high marks in regional competitions.

 One of the city's largest annual events, Toad Suck Daze, has been held since 1982.
 The three-day community festival incorporates live music, food and craft vendors, and amusement rides during the first weekend of May.
 Proceeds from the festival fund college scholarships for local students.

 The Faulkner County Museum focuses on the prehistory, history, and culture of Faulkner County.
 Located inside the former Faulkner County Jail, it displays photos, artifacts, equipment, household items, clothing, and arts and crafts by local artists.
 The museum also holds an annual open house that showcases interactive demonstrations and various crafts.

 Conway is a popular sport-fishing destination and is home to the largest man-made Game and Fish Commission lake in the United States.
 Lake Conway, holds largemouth bass, crappie, gar, catfish, bream, bowfin, and others.
 The Arkansas Crappie Masters state tournament is held here every year.

 The city held its first-ever EcoFest on September 12, 2009, in Laurel Park.
 EcoFest included exhibits and events relating to "green" and sustainable initiatives, including a cardboard car derby and an alleycat bicycle ride.
 According to organizers led by Debbie Plopper, the event was a success.
 Mayor Tab Townsell said the event indicated to him that "interest in sustainability is flourishing in this community."